Middle Eastern Salad Shirazi

 What kind of cucumbers are best?

-Persian cucumbers are traditional for this salad, but if you can’t find them, you can use a seedless English cucumber or snacking cucumbers.
+Persian cucumbers are traditional for this salad, but if you can’t find them, you can use a seedless English cucumber or small, snacking cucumbers.

 How long does this cucumber salad last?